The Liverpool Cathedral

 The development and progression of the Liverpool Business School is yet another key indicator that the city region’s business and economic health remains on a serious upcurve.
 We’re delighted to have them on board as sponsors – and are grateful too to all of our other award category sponsors for their support again this year.

 Tickets are now on sale for what promises to be a fantastic evening of celebration and networking.
 To take a look at last years awards please click the video below.

 DEADLINE FOR ENTRIES

 Thu 20 Jun

-The 25th annual Regional Business Awards takes place on Thursday 20th June 2019 at the magnificent Liverpool Cathedral.
+All winners will be revealed at the 25th annual Regional Business Awards on Thursday 20th June 2019 at the magnificent Liverpool Cathedral.

 Black Tie & Evening Dress